Nitrox Calculator

 Results explained

 - ppO₂ — Oxygen partial pressure at given depth.
-Above 1.6 bar: seizure risk (Paul Bert effect)
+Above 1.6 bar: seizure risk (Paul Bert effect).
+Below 0.18 bar: hypoxia risk

 - ppN₂ — Nitrogen partial pressure.
 Lower = less nitrogen loading